Visionatrix/VixFlowsDocs/docs/IntegrationsManual/getting_started.md

 !!! note

-    We are currently in progress of automatic creation of OpenAPI specifications for the flows: [Flows API](https://visionatrix.github.io/VixFlowsDocs/swagger.html?urls.primaryName=Visionatrix+Flows+API)
+    We are currently in the process of automatically creating OpenAPI specifications for the flows: [Flows API](https://visionatrix.github.io/VixFlowsDocs/swagger.html?urls.primaryName=Visionatrix+Flows+API).

-    You can take easy take a look for Flows parameters there.
+    You can easily take a look at the flow parameters there.

 ## Full Working Examples in Python